Senator Capito says she can only get behind part of Biden’s gun violence executive order

-Reaction is coming in today to President Biden’s plans to use an executive action to address gun violence.
+(WTRF) Reaction is coming in to President Biden’s plans to use an executive action to address gun violence.

 His plans would require those who purchase kits to make guns at home to register that firearm.